artsy/artsy.github.io/source/_posts/2014-11-18-debugging-our-hardware-problem.markdown

 A few weeks later, on the morning of our second auction, things were no so great.
 We were having issues with our credit card processor, [CardFlight](https://getcardflight.com) and spent a lot of time on the phone with them sorting out the problem.
 As a precaution, [Orta](http://twitter.com/orta) pulled of an extraordinary feat of engineering to produce a manual card entry interface in a matter of hours.
 The card processing was working, but it would’ve been better to be safe than sorry.

-That evening, the auctions team was preparing, and they discovered a problem: *some* of the Kiosks were experiencing a new problem processes cards.
+That evening, the auctions team was preparing, and they discovered a problem: *some* of the Kiosks were experiencing a new problem processing cards.
 That was strange because earlier that day, the first issue was affecting *all* kiosks.
 Because we had had problems earlier that day with CardFlight, we assumed that this new problem was also on their end.
 We didn’t have time to debug the problem, but the event itself went fine because we had that manual entry interface.
 However, we definitely needed to find the cause of the problem later.

 Orta tried over the next several days to diagnose the issue, but he couldn’t reproduce it at all.
 Different code, different build settings, different distribution methods – nothing could reproduce the problem.